jingyu100/chatterbox/README.md

 # chatterbox
-A microservices-based real-time chat platform built with Spring Cloud
+A microservices-based real-time chat platform built with React